nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         Changed this method's name from the private method ``_dump_pipes()`` to a public method ``print_pipes()``.

-.. automethod:: circuitpython_nrf24l01.rf24.address_repr
+.. autofunction:: circuitpython_nrf24l01.rf24.address_repr

-    This method is primarily used in :meth:`~RF24.print_details()` to display how the address is used by the radio.
+    This method is primarily used in :meth:`~RF24.print_pipes()` to display how the address is used by the radio.

     .. code-block:: python

         >>> from circuitpython_nrf24l01.rf24 import address_repr
         >>> address_repr(b"1Node")
-        '65646f4e31'
+        '65646F4E31'

     :param bytes,bytearray buf: The buffer of bytes to convert into a hexlified string.